COVID-19 closure: Plaza Premium Arrivals Lounge is temporarily closed.

 Patrons have their choice of dining tables and booths, traditional lounge seating with side consoles and individual lamps, communal seating at a large table, and bar seating.
 Should you require a power outlet, though, your options will be limited to the solo seats and communal table.

 Primarily designed for passengers arriving from long-haul flights, the Plaza Premium Arrivals Lounge at London Heathrow Terminal 4 boasts 25 shower suites, several private slumber rooms, and a full hot buffet.

 Note that while food and most beverages are included in all lounge use packages, showers, individual rooms, and other services come at an extra cost.
-Recently, Plaza Premium started charging Priority Pass for the use of shower facilities, so be sure to inquire at the desk about available amenities and associated costs.
+Be sure to inquire at the desk about available amenities and associated costs.

 The stylish shower rooms are elegantly appointed with hardwood floors, an oversized bench, a rain shower, a toilet, a power outlet (UK plus only), and a hairdryer.
 There’s plenty of space to change, though the showers themselves are somewhat small.
 Body wash and shampoo are available in wall-mounted dispensers.
 It’s unfortunate that Plaza Premium skimps on towels: guests will have to do with a single towel and no washcloth.

 Several individual rooms (“rest cabins”) are available for rent by the hour and feature a daybed and a desk.
 Some have en-suite showers.
 The accommodations are cozy and comfortable but are not meant for overnight or extended stays: the rooms lack windows and Plaza Premium does not provide bedding.